AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_%B.md

 Visualization of an indicator depends on the type of a series you display it with.
 Let's look at the next sample where two Bollinger Bands %B with different parameters and settings are added to one separate plots:

 ```
-// create BBandsB indicator with period 10 and show as line on the first plot
+// create BBandsB indicator with period 10 and show as line on the second plot
-var BBandsB10 = plot_indicator.bbandsB(mapping, 10, 0.2, "line").series();
+var BBandsB10 = chart.plot(1).bbandsB(mapping, 10, 0.2, "line").series();
 BBandsB10.stroke('#bf360c');

-// create SMA indicator with period 50 and show as column on the second plot
+// create BBandsB indicator with period 50 and show as column on the third plot
-var BBandsB50 = plot_indicator.bbandsB(mapping, 50, 0.6, "line").series();
+var BBandsB50 = chart.plot(2).bbandsB(mapping, 50, 0.6, "column").series();
-BBandsB50.stroke('#ff6d00');
+BBandsB50.fill('#ff6d00');
 ```

 {sample}STOCK\_Technical\_Indicators\_BBandsB\_02{sample}